Tee Acupuncture - Brooklyn Heights Acupuncture and Chinese Medicine

 Author

-Kang P. Tee is a New York State Licensed Acupuncturist and Board Certified Diplomate of Acupuncture by NCCAOM.
+Dr. Kang P. Tee is a Doctor of Acupuncture and Chinese Medicine, New York State Licensed Acupuncturist and Board Certified Diplomate of Acupuncture and Herbalogy by NCCAOM.
 His interests include musculoskeletal

 neurological disorders and internal medicine conditions.